-If a child leaves a classroom the teacher must consider their immediate safety and make a decision as to what happens next.
+If a child leaves a classroom the teacher must consider their immediate safety and decide as to what happens next.
 This may involve sending a member of staff to support them or to make the SLT aware.
 The teacher must have a secure awareness of any plans or risk assessments for pupils in their class.